Potatovender/AlmostAICreatureSimulator/README.md

 This is the latest version (as of March 2025) of my simulation.
 I had other simulations (i'll call them versions -1 and 0) that won't be on Github.
 Instead of a groundeat stat, i had a health stat that allowed creatures to survive after being eaten.
 In these versions, magenta and white were the dominant creatures.
-These simulations take way to long to run compared to this (This program runs in O(n) time whereas versions -1 and 0 used O(n^2) time (n is the creature count))
+These simulations take way to long to run compared to this (This program runs in O(n) time whereas versions -1 and 0 used O(n^2) time (n is the creature count)).

 Possible bugs:

 Movement algorithm might be incorrect: creatures tend to move diagonally apparently, which shouldn't be allowed

 This is my first real github project :)